biplobpustcse/LearningTechnology/AI/README.md

 | Claude     | Anthropic       | Business AI assistant         |
 | Gemini     | Google DeepMind | Text, code, and reasoning     |

+**In your project:**

+- You’re using **OpenAI’s GPT-4 or GPT-3.5 model**
+- This model is the **LLM** (it has billions of parameters and was trained on massive text data)
+- The API call you make to "https://api.openai.com/v1/chat/completions" uses this LLM to generate the answer

+So, your project **doesn’t contain the LLM directly**, but it uses it by calling OpenAI’s API.

 **10. How does an AI model differ from an LLM?**

 An **AI model** is a trained algorithm that makes predictions or decisions based on data.
 A Large Language Model (**LLM**) is a specific type of AI model trained on vast text data to understand and generate natural language using deep learning techniques like transformers.
 GPT-4, for example, is a state-of-the-art LLM used in ChatGPT.